textpattern/textpattern.github.io/installation/index.md

 #### Site configuration

 Under this area, you're asked to select the admin-side theme you want to use.
-The default theme is Hive.[7]
+The default theme is Hive.
 You can change the admin-side theme choice at any time in [Preferences](http://docs.textpattern.io/administration/preferences-panel) after logging in.

 When ready click the **Next** button.

-fn6.
-The login name and password should *not* be the same login and password used for your database.
+[^6]: The login name and password should *not* be the same login and password used for your database.

-fn7.
-This section may be obsolete in future versions of Textpattern.
-Hive may become the only officially-supported admin theme, thus no selection process here will be needed.
-The Classic and Remora themes will be available as add-ons post-installation, like any other admin-theme.

 ### Step 4: Go!